nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [gradle-scm-plugin GitHub page](https://github.com/nebula-plugins/gradle-scm-plugin) for details on how to use it.

-### gradle-warnings-plugin
-A plugin that makes it easier for Gradle plugin developers to send warning messages to the user that will be emitted at the end of the build.

-Check out the [gradle-warnings-plugin GitHub page](https://github.com/nebula-plugins/gradle-warnings-plugin) for details on how to use it.

 ### nebula-core
 Common classes shared by Nebula plugins.
 Adds useful Gradle tasks such as Download, Unzip and Untar.

 Check out the [nebula-core-plugin GitHub page](https://github.com/nebula-plugins/nebula-core-plugin) for details on how to use it.

-## Deprecated
+## Deprecated / Maintenance mode

+### gradle-metrics-plugin
+The goal of this plugin was to capture and publish metadata and build performance metrics to a centralized location so the Netflix Build Tools team could analyze build trends.
+The [gradle-metrics-plugin](https://github.com/nebula-plugins/gradle-metrics-plugin) publishes a json document to an [ElasticSearch](https://www.elastic.co/products/elasticsearch) cluster by default.

+Check out the [gradle-metrics-plugin GitHub page](https://github.com/nebula-plugins/gradle-metrics-plugin) for details on how to use it.

 ### nebula-test

 The [nebula-test](https://github.com/nebula-plugins/nebula-test) plugin was extremely useful in ensuring we can easily test our plugins.
 However, Gradle has begun to integrate these concepts into Gradle core.
 As a result, we recommend using [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) instead of nebula-test.

-### gradle-webpack-plugin

-The [gradle-webpack-plugin](https://github.com/nebula-plugins/gradle-webpack-plugin) was a short lived experiment in executing [webpack](https://webpack.github.io/) from Gradle.
-We never invested in this project and as a result do not consider this plugin production ready or supported.

-### gradle-blacklist-plugin

-The [gradle-blacklist-plugin](https://github.com/nebula-plugins/gradle-blacklist-plugin) was the predecessor to the [gradle-resolution-rules-plugin](https://github.com/nebula-plugins/gradle-resolution-rules-plugin).
-Since the gradle-blacklist-plugin was only able to impact a single project at a time, it's value was limited.
-We recommend using the [gradle-resolution-rules-plugin](https://github.com/nebula-plugins/gradle-resolution-rules-plugin) instead.

-### nebula-blob-plugin
+### nebula-kotlin-plugin

-The [nebula-blob-plugin](https://github.com/nebula-plugins/nebula-blob-plugin) was a small experimental plugin of limited value we no longer plan to support.
+The [nebula-kotlin](https://github.com/nebula-plugins/nebula-kotlin-plugin) plugin was extremely useful in providing the Kotlin plugin via the Gradle plugin portal, and added ergonomic improvements over the default plugin:

+* Allows Kotlin library versions to be omitted, inferring them automatically from the plugin version
+* For Kotlin 1.1 and later, sets the -jvm-target and uses the jre standard library based on the sourceCompatibility
+* Use the https://github.com/nebula-plugins/gradle-java-cross-compile-plugin to set the targetJdk if desired
+* Bundles the kotlin-allopen and kotlin-noarg plugins to allow them to be applied without adding them manually to the classpath

+However, this plugin is in maintenance mode but will continue to receive 1.2 and 1.3 Kotlin releases.
+JetBrains has deprecated the existing `jvm` plugin and replaced it with the `multiplatform` plugin.

+The multiplatform plugin is a complete migration from the legacy plugin and provides many of the ergonomic features, such as JVM target configuration and Kotlin library version management that this plugin provided.
+If you have a project that will move to 1.4 once it's released you should migrate to `multiplatform`.